kuzzleio/documentation-old/api-reference/source/includes/_authController.md

   "action": "login",

   "body": {
-    // authentication strategy identifier (optional - kuzzle will use "local" strategy if not set) "strategy": "<passportjs_strategy>",
+    // authentication strategy identifier (optional - kuzzle will use the "local" strategy if not set) "strategy": "<passportjs_strategy>",

     // JWT expiration delay (optional - kuzzle will use server default value if not set)